- J. Neil Schulman @ Agorist.com

 J. NEIL SCHULMAN is a novelist, journalist, screenwriter, filmmaker, publisher, radio personality, composer, actor, and unemployed prophet.

-He's the author of eighteen books (including break-outs, audiobooks, and a graphic novel) and including two award-winning novels, Alongside Night and The Rainbow Cadenza, short fiction, nonfiction, and screenwritings, including the CBS Twilight Zone episode "Profile in Silver."
+He's the author of twenty-one books (including break-outs, audiobooks, and a graphic novel) and including two award-winning novels, Alongside Night and The Rainbow Cadenza, short fiction, nonfiction, and screenwritings, including the CBS Twilight Zone episode "Profile in Silver."
 He adapted and directed Alongside Night as a 2014 feature film, released in July 2015 as a Blu-ray/DVD Combo Pack, and streaming on iTunes, Amazon Video/Amazon Prime, and ROKU channels.
 The novel's movie edition of his classic Prometheus-Hall-of-Fame novel -- lauded by Anthony Burgess, Milton Friedman, and Ron Paul -- has been joined by a graphic novel and Audible unabridged audiobook, both also sold on Amazon.

 On June 2, 2010 Glenn Beck praised Alongside Night at length to three million listeners of his radio program, calling it, "Phenomenal!
 Phenomenal!"

 In 2006 Schulman directed his first feature film, Lady Magdalene's, based on his original screenplay.
 Lady Magdalene's won "Best Cutting Edge Film" following its February 2, 2008 film-festival premiere at the San Diego Black Film Festival and "Audience Choice" at the 2008 Cinema City International Film Festival.
 The movie also won "Special Jury Award for Libertarian Values" at the 2011 Anthem Film Festival.

 Schulman also executive-produced Lady Magdalene's with Nichelle Nichols (Star Trek's Uhura), who played the title role.
 As well, Schulman played Ali, an American Al Qaeda terrorist, and even wrote five songs for the soundtrack, including an original gospel song Nichols sang titled "Rahab the Harlot."